CTF Writeup - Offsec PG Pelican

 ClogKingpinInning731

 I found interesting text.
-It could be the root password.
+It could be root password.

 Note

-After a hiatus from Linux CTF challenges, diving into this one brought back the familiar rush.
-Unraveling the pathway to obtaining a shell was a bit of a work, yet the vulnerability turned out to be right under my nose, hidden in plain sight on the web page.
+After taking a break from the Linux CTF challenges, diving into this one brought back the familiar excitement of the challenge.
+It took some effort to track down a shell.
+But it turned out that the vulnerability had been hiding in plain sight on the web page all along.